 These numbers are a calculation of one bag of potting mix.
 But it's useful to consider the process on a larger scale.

 Many potting mixes are made with a large majority of peat moss.
 Although peat moss is a good growth medium, its harvest releases high quantities of carbon into the atmosphere.
-According to the International Union for Conservation of Nature, although harvested peatlands only account for .3% of land surface, they are responsible for the release of 1.9 gigatonnes of CO2eq annually, or 5% of the total CO2 released globally.
+According to the International Union for Conservation of Nature, although harvested peatlands only account for a small percentage of land surface, they are responsible for the release of 1.9 gigatonnes of CO2eq annually.

 By opting for biochar, we support an industry that has the potential to sequester 2.2-4.4 gigatons of CO2 per year by 2050.